I hate feeling angry.

 Blocking your feelings doesn’t mean they don’t exist.

 Think about it… you seldom see angry people feeling depressed and hopeless.
 Why?
 They always have hope.
-To them, as long as the other person, circumstance or thing they are angry at doesn’t exist, their life would be much better.
+To them, as long as the other person, circumstance or thing they are angry with doesn’t exist, their life would be much better.

 Emotional Scale Chart: What to Do When Feeling Angry?